This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Testing Used to Diagnose Cerebral Palsy in Newborns

-The American Academy of Pediatrics suggests that infants get developmental screenings beginning at nine months.
-Still, as a parent, if you suspect something is wrong with your newborn, you can request health screenings at any age.[2]
+The American Academy of Pediatrics suggests infants get developmental screenings at nine months.[2]
+Still, as a parent, if you suspect something is wrong with your newborn, you can request health screenings at any age.

 MRI and CT Scan